jckpn/lboro-comp-vision-notes/Computer Vision.md

 - **4-adjacency**: $p$ and $q$ are 4-adjacement if they are in $V$ and 4-neighbours with each other
 - **8-adjacency**: $p$ and $q$ are 8-adjacent if they are in $V$ and 8-neighbours with each other
 - **M-adjacency (mixed adjacency)**: $p$ and $q$ are m-adjacent if $q$ is 4-neighbours with $p$, **or** diagonal neighbours with $p$ with no shared 4-adjacent pixels
-- M-adjacency is sometimes used to eliminate ambiguities when deciding what counts as a 'neighbour', especially for pathfinding
+- M-adjacency is sometimes used to eliminate ambiguities when deciding what counts as a ‘neighbour’, especially for pathfinding

 <img src="Computer Vision.assets/image-20230525171845865.png" alt="image-20230525171845865" style="zoom:25%;" />